snipe/snipe-it/manual/importing-assets.md

 <div id="generated-toc" class="generate_from_h2"></div>

-Snipe it v3 brings with it a new importing tool that can import Assets, accessories, and consumables.<sup>*</sup>.
+Snipe it v3 brings with it a new importing tool that can import Assets, accessories, and consumables.

-<sup>*</sup>This web-based importer should be limited to imports of 1000 records at a time or less.
-We're working on making it able to handle more records at a time.

 Make sure you have your organization's domain name filled out in the `domain` value in `app/config/production/app.php`, so that it knows what domain to use when generating email addresses if none are provided in your CSV.